trisberg/tap-func/DEPLOYING.md

 You can build your function using our provided builder, which already includes buildpacks and an invoker layer:
 ```
-pack build tap-func --path . --builder ghcr.io/vmware-tanzu/function-buildpacks-for-knative/functions-builder:0.0.9
+pack build tap-java-func --path . --builder ghcr.io/vmware-tanzu/function-buildpacks-for-knative/functions-builder:0.0.9
 ```
-Where `tap-func` is the name of your runnable function image, later used by Docker.
+Where `tap-java-func` is the name of your runnable function image, later used by Docker.

 ## Local Deployment